Creative

 Use Cases

-- •Giving an RPG character a hidden motive that complicates party loyalty
+- •Giving a D&D character a hidden motive that quietly undermines party loyalty

-- •Planting a secret that will recontextualize a novel's first act on rereading
+- •Planting a Devastating-level secret that recontextualizes a novel's entire first act on rereading

-- •Building a screenplay B-plot around a character protecting a past mistake
+- •Building a screenplay B-plot around a protagonist protecting a past mistake from resurfacing

-- •Developing a villain whose secret makes them genuinely sympathetic
+- •Developing a villain whose Dark-intensity secret makes them genuinely sympathetic to readers

 Tips